MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 .. function:: mat:swpvec (ij, ij2)

-   Return the real, complex or integer matrix :var:`mat` after swapping the elements at the indexes given by the :type:`iterable` :var:`ij` and :var:`ij2`, i.e. interpreting the matrix as a vector.
+   Return the real, complex or integer matrix :var:`mat` after swapping the values of the elements at the indexes given by the :type:`iterable` :var:`ij` and :var:`ij2`, i.e. interpreting the matrix as a vector.

 .. function:: mat:remvec (ij)